A Common Concern for those Considering a Private Pay PT Practice

 His hesitance and concern about stepping away from the insurance/medicare world is one I hear all the time.
 “Going cash-pay would be amazing, but what if it doesn’t work?!!
 What if I fail and go bankrupt?”
 Sound familiar?
 I’m am certainly not here to say that every PT Practice Owner who tries to add cash services or fully convert to private pay will be successful.
 Of course some will fail!
 However, I think more would be successful with it than many expect, and getting past some initial fears is often the first step on the path to this success.

 “You are not alone or unjustified in your concern about taking that first step away from insurance reimbursement.
 However, if you already have a profitable practice, you can take ‘baby steps’ without risking your bottom line.
-You can add treatment sessions to your day that are dedicated to cash-pay patients, and continue seeing the same amount of insurance-based patients.
-Yes, it means longer days but as you build your cash population, you can start to REPLACE insurance-based spots with cash-based ones.
+You can add treatment sessions to your day that are dedicated to cash-pay patients, and continue seeing the same number of insurance-based patients.
+Yes, it means longer days, but as you build your cash population, you can start to REPLACE insurance-based spots with cash-based ones.

 As for how to market to this population, a detailed answer to that goes way beyond the space limitations of these forum posts.
 However, Thomas made a very good point above that if you provide great service, much of your business will come from word-of-mouth.
 And if you are completely cash-based (like Thomas and I are), you compete less with insurance-based practices than you think.
 Why?
 Because most of the prospective patients who are willing to pay out-of-pocket are quite different than those who would only go where they can use their insurance.
 In essence, you are targeting a very different market than insurance-based PT clinics.
 Sure, there is some cross-over, but not enough to be concerned about.